 Magnetic Properties of Engineering Materials

-.
+To finalize the material for an engineering product / application, we should have the knowledge of magnetic properties of materials.
 The magnetic properties of a material are those which determine the ability of material to be suitable for a particular magnetic Application.
 Some of the typical magnetic properties of engineering materials are listed below-

 - Retentivity or Magnetic Hysteresis